Data With an Unknown Outcome

 Transit agencies are tracking data and finding new ways to use it.

-“One observation I’ve had is there’s not really a lot of data-driven cultures.
+“One observation I’ve had is there’s not really a lot of data driven cultures.
 It’s kind of sporadic amongst the agencies and within the agencies,” Wilson said.
 “I don’t think a lot of people are used to the idea of taking data and how to each use it effectively.
 It’s that culture that still needs to be worked on to help take advantage of it.”

-Wilson said some agencies will fail to transfer data with each other, lack transparency and even fail to have an appreciation for the people riding their buses or trains.
+Wilson said some agencies will fail to transfer data with each other and lack transparency and even fail to have an appreciation for the people riding their buses or trains.
 Sometimes leaders will even ignore certain data points while trying to figure out a trend or issue, Wilson said, in order to prove something they believe to be true.

-He said some agencies will also purchase data collection systems and find out after the fact that it’s closed or proprietary, which can’t provide the visibility or access to data they want to track.
+He said some agencies will also purchase data collection systems and find out after the fact that it’s a closed or proprietary, which can’t provide the visibility or access to data they want to track.

 Taking data to a new level